ArthurSudbrackIbarra/React-Chrome-Extension-Quickstart/README.md

 npx react-chrome-extension-quickstart create <PROJECT_NAME>
 ```

-** Replace `<PROJECT_NAME>` with the name of your project.
+\*\* Replace `<PROJECT_NAME>` with the name of your project.

-This command will create a new folder containing the template files in your current directory.
+This command will create a new folder containing the boilerplate files in your current directory.